 Like any hiker that spends a lot of time in bear country, I have a healthy respect for bears.
 But the only animal that's tried to straight-out kill me in the wilderness was a moose, so I've had to learn how to stay on a moose's good side, too.

-As close as we can deduce, a cow moose must have had her baby in the middle of that trail sometime after we first passed by.
+A cow moose must have had her baby in the middle of that trail sometime after we first passed by.
 On the way back down a few hours later, the undergrowth started vibrating violently in front of me as we reached a blind turn around the trail.
 I had just enough time to think Please don't be a bear!
 Don't be a bear! before the cow moose materialized from the bushes in full-on stomp mode.

 And the moose went back to whatever was around the corner -- her calf, we assume -- without laying a hoof on me.